ridgehkr/yabp/README.md

 *Browse to the index file to view an example of all components in action.*

-* Middleman template complete with a basic demo written in HAML, CoffeeScript, and SASS and a config file with recommended settings.
+* Middleman template complete with a basic demo written in HAML, CoffeeScript, and SASS and a [config file](config.rb) with recommended settings.
 * completely disables IE's Compatibility View
 * script loading via yepnope within Modernizr.
-Feel free to replace it with your own build, but keep in mind that js/loader.js.coffee may need to be changed to match.
+Feel free to replace it with your own build, but keep in mind that [loader.js.coffee](source/js/loader.js.coffee) may need to be changed to match.
-* all styles are minimalistic, responsive, easily overridden
+* all styles are minimalistic, responsive, and easily overridden
 * a basic column setup for an inline-block style layout
 * [humans.txt](source/humans.txt) and [robots.txt](source/robots.txt)